-During initial configuration, it is possible to have two instances of Mbox Player Sync on the same network subnet, with both instances sending commands to the same sync group.
-This setup may be considered to be an error condition but can be used for backup purposes.
-The receiving Mbox Player computers will only respond to commands from the first instance of Mbox Player Sync that was present on the network.
-If this setup is maintained and the first instance goes away, the Mbox Player computers will start responding to commands from the remaining instance of Player Sync.
+It is possible to have two active instances of Mbox Player Sync on the same network subnet, with both instances sending commands to the same sync group.
+This setup is not necessarily an error condition but can be used for backup purposes.
+The receiving Mbox Player computers will only respond to commands from the instance of Mbox Player Sync that appeared first on the network.
+If this arrangement is maintained and the first instance goes offline, the Mbox Player computers in that group will start responding to commands from the remaining instance of Player Sync.

 The Mbox Player Sync application also sends the master sync clock time to receiving Mbox Player computers.
-As with the triggering commands, the master sync clock time is send to the selected sync group.
+As with the triggering commands, the master sync clock time is sent to the selected sync group.